 The I/O System consists of two physical modules, the I/O Board and a 2.2Ah lithium-ion battery and performs three functions.
 It supplies power to the prosthetic hand, communicates with external devices through a wired USB connection or a wireless Bluetooth connection, and sends commands to the hand via the EMG board.
 The power supply powers the prosthetic hand, taking power from a USB type-C connector and storing it in a battery.
-The communications interfaces communicate with external Bluetooth and USB devices, sending commands and data to the hand through the EMG Board.
+Through use of the USB Power Delivery (USB-PD) protocol, higher input power can be achieved.
+A lithium-ion Battery Management System (BMS) controls the power flow to and from the battery.
+The communications interfaces communicate with external Bluetooth and USB devices, sending commands and data to the hand through the EMG Board at 1Mbps over a Serial Peripheral Interface (SPI).
+A USB Serial Interface converts SPI to the USB protocol, and the Bluetooth System-on-a-Chip (SoC) is both a Bluetooth transceiver and the main microcontroller for the I/O Board.
 Lastly, the radiofrequency (RF) front end contains an antenna and matching network required for the I/O Board to communicate wireless over Bluetooth.

-Figure 1: System Block Diagram
+Figure 2.1: System Block Diagram